skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	* There are two ways of doing resource restrictions: naming and pathing.
 Which option allows you to create policies using both the AWS Console and CLI?
 	* Why do we add the Deny for DeletePolicy actions regarding the webadminspermissionsboundary & webadminspermissionpolicy?

-## Task 4 <small>Test the webadmins access</small>
+## Task 4 <small>Test the webadmins permissions</small>

-#### You should now check that the **webadmins** role can create a policy, create a role (attaching both a permission policy and permissions boundary to the role) and finally create a Lambda function into which you will pass that role.
+#### You should now check that using **webadmins** role you can create a policy, a role (attaching both a permission policy and permissions boundary to the role) and finally create a Lambda function into which you will pass that role.

 ### Walk Through